Who Is Katy Perry?

 Perry had previously served as a guest judge on Idol in 2009, temporarily replacing Paula Abdul.
 Since then, she had turned down offers to appear on other singing competition shows, like The X Factor.

 The pop star immediately made waves for her behavior during the two-part season premiere in March 2018: At one point she fell while dancing on stage in high heels, and at another moment she smooched a shy contestant who said he was saving his first kiss for someone special, drawing the ire of many on social media.
+Perry later returned with Bryan, Richie and Seacrest for the follow-up season in March 2019.

 Super Bowl Halftime Show